The 20 Best Dysfibrinogenemia Doctors in Italy

 Florence, IT

-Giancarlo Castaman practices in Florence, Italy.
+Giancarlo Castaman practices practicing medicine in Florence, Italy.
 Mr. Castaman is rated as an Advanced expert by MediFind in the treatment of Dysfibrinogenemia.
-His top areas of expertise are Blood Clots, Hemophilia B, Hemophilia A, and Von Willebrand Disease (VWD).
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Blood Clots, Hemophilia B, Hemophilia A, and Von Willebrand Disease (VWD).

 Experienced in Dysfibrinogenemia